haakoan/inter/README.md

 f2py -c t660.f90 toms660.f90 t660py2.pyf (Python2)

+The files you want are t660.cpython-34m.so and t660py2.so.
+Just copy them into your working dir or to your python-lib path.

 Python3 code testing the lib.
 The result is shown in the figure below.
 Left interpolated version, right input data.
 ```python